How to use customer self-service portals to increase satisfaction

-- Net Promoter Score (NPS): We know customers now expect and demand streamlined communication workflows.
-So when you not only keep them in the loop, but also exceed their expectations with efficient solutions like a field service portal, they’ll remember you first when friends and family ask for recommendations.
+- Net Promoter Score (NPS): Customers now expect and demand streamlined communication workflows, so by keeping them in the loop, they’ll remember you first when friends and family ask for recommendations.

-- Customer Effort Score (CES): It’s a simple equation: when you make it easy to interact with your business, your CES improves.
-Offering a streamlined portal is one of the simplest ways to make a customer’s experience go smoothly and increase their willingness to use you again.
+- Customer Effort Score (CES): It’s simple math — when you make it easy for customers to interact with your business, your CES improves.
+An accessible portal is one of the easiest ways to make their experience go smoothly and increase their willingness to be a return customer.

 Option 1: The DIY approach

-When you create your own field service portal from scratch, you have full control over how it looks and how it works, and you can bake in whatever functionality you want.
-However, the development and implementation costs of this option are a huge downside, especially for smaller businesses or those with tight budgets.
+If you decide to create your own field service portal from scratch, the biggest upside is that you’ll have full control over how it looks and works.
+However, the development and implementation costs of this option are a huge con, especially for smaller businesses or those with tight budgets.

-With a DIY approach, you can also expect a lot of trial and error as you get your portal up and running, which means diverting current resources toward both its implementation and maintenance (or hiring experts who know how to manage it).
-You’re also responsible for security and updates, which can be time consuming and costly.
+With a DIY approach, you’ll also deal with a lot of trial and error as you get your portal up and running, which means diverting current resources toward both its implementation and maintenance — or spending even more to hire experts who know how to manage it.
+You’re responsible for security and updates, as well, which can be time-consuming and costly.

 Option 2: Use existing software

-- Many aren’t made with field service in mind, and often have very basic functionality with little to no automation.
+Consumers demand streamlined service and delivery, so there are now many customer portal software options on the market.
+Unfortunately, a lot of what’s out there has significant disadvantages — namely, that many aren’t made with field service in mind, and they often have very basic functionality with little to no automation.

 Option 3: Use specialised software

-When you work with a customer portal software provider that knows field service inside and out, you’ll receive support for onboarding and implementation, and a wide range of integrations, SDKs, and APIs — not to mention a white-label field service portal that boosts your customer satisfaction KPIs.
+A customer portal software provider like Localz that knows field service inside and out offers everything from support for onboarding and implementation to a wide range of integrations, SDKs, and APIs to a white-labelled field service portal that boosts your customer satisfaction KPIs.